rstudio/docker-r-session-complete/README.md

 steps:

 1. Bump versions of base Docker images in Dockerfiles
-2. Run the following commands:
+2. Run the following commands, editing the version string as needed:

 ```
 export VERSION=1.2.1330-2-r-3.5.3